IbrahimQaar/IbrahimQaar/README.md

 # Hi there 👋

 I’m a Full-Stack Software Engineer focused on building secure, scalable web applications using Java, Spring Boot, React, and AWS.

-I’ve developed multiple end-to-end applications, including a healthcare management platform and a location-based scheduling system, where I designed RESTful APIs, implemented JWT authentication, and enforced role-based access control using Spring Security.
+I’ve developed multiple end-to-end applications, including a healthcare management platform and a location-based scheduling system for PlayFetch, a pet service platform for managing dog and pet care appointments.

+I designed RESTful APIs, implemented JWT authentication, and enforced role-based access control (RBAC) using Spring Security.
 My work focuses on building reliable backend systems and seamless frontend experiences that solve real-world problems.

 ## My Strengths

 - Backend Development: Java and Spring Boot